Shelf Life Systems white logo

 The temperature, container, time of packaging, whether the beer was pasteurized, as well as the type of beer, are all factors that you need to consider when trying to extend shelf life and distribute the product.
 Thankfully, there are recommended guidelines to help ensure the beer gets stored, shipped, and then served the exact way you intended.
 Not only do your customers expect their favorite beers to have their best flavor, but you also want to make sure all your hard work creating your best batches has a shelf life without compromising quality or taste.

-All of this to say, it is crucial to understanding pasteurization — not only to ensure high-quality beer, but also to prevent issues like refermentation and exploding cans.
+All of this to say, it is crucial to understand the science behind pasteurizing beer — not only to ensure high-quality beer but also to prevent issues like refermentation and exploding cans.
 In this blog, we’ll overview some of the science behind exploding cans and the importance of shelf life, how to store beer for distribution, and more.

 Why Does Craft Beer Go Bad?